Psychopathography of Adolf Hitler: Parkinson's disease

-The possibility that Hitler had Parkinson's disease was first investigated by Ernst-Günther Schenck and later by Ellen Gibbels.
+The possibility that Hitler had Parkinson's disease was first investigated by Ernst-Günther Schenck and later by Gibbels.
 In 1994, Gibbels published a paper that pursued the question if Hitler's nerve disease could also have impaired him mentally.

-Psychopathy / antisocial personality disorder
+Psychopathy/antisocial personality disorder

-Given the inhumanity of his crimes, Hitler was early on linked with "psychopathy", a severe personality disorder whose main symptoms are a great or complete lack of empathy, social responsibility and conscience.
-The biologically determined concept still plays a role in the psychiatric forensic science, but it is no longer found in the modern medical classification systems (DSM-IV and ICD-10).
+Given the inhumanity of his crimes, Hitler was early on linked with "psychopathy", a severe personality disorder whose main symptoms are a great or complete lack of empathy, social responsibility, and conscience.
+The biologically determined concept still plays a role in psychiatric forensic science, but it is no longer found in the modern medical classification systems (DSM-IV and ICD-10).
 Today, corresponding clinical pictures are mostly classified as signs of an antisocial personality disorder.
 However, the symptomatology is rare, and unlike in popular discourse, where the classification of Hitler as a "psychopath" is commonplace, psychiatrists have only occasionally endeavored to associate him with psychopathy or antisocial personality disorder.

 Gustav Bychowski (1948)

 Early on, some Hitler pathographies took not only psychological, but also historical and sociological aspects into account.
-This interdisciplinary approach had been developed by the psychiatrist Wilhelm Lange-Eichbaum back in 1928.
-The earliest socio-psychological pathography of Hitler appeared in 1948 in Gustav Bychowski anthology Dictators and Disciples.
-In this volume, Bychowski, a Polish-American psychiatrist, compared several historical figures who have successfully carried out a coup d'etat: Julius Caesar, Oliver Cromwell, Maximilien Robespierre, Hitler and Josef Stalin.
-He came to the conclusion that all of these men had an abundance of traits that must by classified as "psychopathic" such as the tendency to act out impulses or to project their own hostile impulses onto other people or groups.
+This interdisciplinary approach had been developed by psychiatrist Wilhelm Lange-Eichbaum back in 1928.
+The earliest socio-psychological pathography of Hitler appeared in 1948 in Gustav Bychowski's anthology Dictators and Disciples.
+In this volume, Bychowski, a Polish-American psychiatrist, compared several historical figures who have successfully carried out a coup d'état: Julius Caesar, Oliver Cromwell, Maximilien Robespierre, Hitler, and Joseph Stalin.
+He came to the conclusion that all of these men had an abundance of traits that must be classified as "psychopathic" such as the tendency to act out impulses or to project their own hostile impulses onto other people or groups.

 Desmond Henry, Dick Geary, Peter Tyrer (1993)

-In 1993, the interdisciplinary team Desmond Henry, Dick Geary and Peter Tyrer published an essay in which they expressed their common view that Hitler had antisocial personality disorder as defined in ICD-10.
+In 1993, the interdisciplinary team of Desmond Henry, Dick Geary, and Peter Tyrer published an essay in which they expressed their common view that Hitler had antisocial personality disorder as defined in ICD-10.
 Tyrer, a psychiatrist, was convinced that Hitler furthermore showed signs of paranoia and of histrionic personality disorder.

 Depth psychological approaches

-While psychiatrically oriented authors, when dealing with Hitler, were primarily endeavoring to diagnose him with a specific clinical disorder, some of their colleagues who follow a depth psychological doctrine as the psychoanalytic school of Sigmund Freud, were first and foremost interested in explaining his monstrously destructive behavior.
-In accordance to these doctrines, they assumed that Hitler's behavior and the development of his character were propelled by unconscious processes that were rooted in his earliest years.
+While psychiatrically oriented authors, when dealing with Hitler, were primarily endeavouring to diagnose him with a specific clinical disorder, some of their colleagues who follow a depth psychological doctrine as the psychoanalytic school of Sigmund Freud, were first and foremost interested in explaining his monstrously destructive behaviour.
+In accordance to these doctrines, they assumed that Hitler's behaviour and the development of his character were propelled by unconscious processes that were rooted in his earliest years.
 Pathographies that are inspired by depth psychology, typically attempt to reconstruct the scenario of Hitler's childhood and youth.
 Occasionally, authors such as Gerhard Vinnai started out with a depth psychological analysis, but then advanced far beyond the initial approach.